While breast cancer overwhelmingly affects women, men also have breast tissue and are at risk of developing breast cancer.

 RELATED: Research Is the Reason I Can Change the Stigma

 Because of a lack of research and awareness among men and clinicians, some disparities in breast cancer outcomes in men compared to women have been noted in recent studies.
 One 2019 study from Vanderbilt University researchers based on mortality data from 1.8 million women and 16,025 men who had breast cancer found that male breast cancer patients have a 19 percent higher mortality rate than women.
+In a 2023 study published in the Journal of the National Cancer Institute, several BCRF investigators and others found that, unlike breast cancer in women, survival rates for male breast cancer have not significantly improved in the last 30 years.

 While men who carry a mutation in the BRCA2 gene have in increased risk of developing breast cancer, most breast cancers in men are not caused by inherited factors.
 Nevertheless, knowing a man’s family history can be informative and help guide decisions regarding the need for genetic testing.
 Exposure to radiation treatment to the chest, as well as conditions that increase levels of estrogen—such as obesity—are also factors that influence the risk of breast cancer in men.